Dalry, North Ayrshire

-Dalry (/dælˈraɪ/) is a small town in the Garnock Valley in Ayrshire, Scotland.
+Dalry (/dælˈraɪ/) is a town in the Garnock Valley in North Ayrshire, Scotland.
 Drakemyre is a northern suburb.

 History

 Dalry (from Dail Ruighe, 'the haugh at the slope') is a small settlement on the Rye Burn.
 Its history has signs of early inhabitants in the area; the remains of an ancient fort, made of three concentric round walls, can be found on the summit of Carwinning Hill to the North of Dalry, west of the B784 to Largs.

 In 1883, excavations by John Smith of caves in the Dalry Blair estate at Cleeves Cove found evidence of prehistoric man and otter bones.